 Please use my office hours regularly.
-Use my posted office hours whenever possible, but if you have classes or other important obligations that conflict with my office hours, please make appointments at other times.
+Use my posted office hours whenever possible, but if you have classes or other important obligations that conflict with my office hours, please make an appointment at another time.
 You do not need to tell me in advance that you will be attending my regular, posted office hours.
-Generally my office hours are like group study sessions with several people at once, so do not wait in the hall for someone to leave unless the door is closed.
-Come prepared with specific questions and be ready to share your work by showing attempts of the exercises you wish to discuss.
-Expect that you will have to work to answer questions and discover solutions in office hours.
-I will be there to guide you and work with you to come to an understanding of the ideas; I will not simply give you answers.
-My goal is to help you understand concepts so that you will be able to apply what you learn to new problems, and help you gain confidence in your own abilities.
+Generally my office hours are like group study sessions with many people at once, so do not wait in the hall for someone to leave unless the door is closed.
+Come prepared with specific questions and ready to share your work showing attempts of the exercises you wish to discuss.
+Expect that you will have to work to answer questions and discover solutions yourself in office hours.
+I will be there to guide you and work with you to come to an understanding of the ideas; I will not just give you the answers.
+My goal is to be able to help you understand concepts so that you will be able to apply what you learn to new problems and to help you gain confidence in your own abilities.